ruheni/ruheni/README.md

 ### Hi there Internet Stranger! 👋
 My name is Alex Ruheni.
-I am a Student developer passionate about writing, teaching and community.
+I am a Developer Advocate passionate about teaching, writing and community.
 Other than that, I am a JavaScript Developer (I know you love to hate Js and so do I).
 I love building cool stuff.